Alien: Romulus Ignores Threats of AI ‘Personhood’

 Conversely, our technology is meant to take dominion and explore the depth of God’s creation.
 It’s not meant to take on the personhood of people or to substitute for human interaction and community.
 Otherwise, if man could solve his loneliness by Himself, God wouldn’t have need to made Eve.

 Technology is created in the image of man.
-Thus, our tech reflects our communicable attributes—our curiosities, our need for answers, and our constant desire for improvement.
+Thus, our teach reflects our communicable attributes—our curiosities, our need for answers, and our constant desire for improvement.
 But personhood can’t be given.
 It’s inherent.
 When we create tech in our image, then make this into a substitute “personality, or worse, on the same level as ourselves, we quickly run into problems.

 You can see this when people substitute AI bots for relationships with real people.
 Some women are using AI bots to find relationships.
 Conversely, many men would rather spend money on a sex “robot” powered by AI than deal with real women.